-Jose Alvear, MSW, is a bilingual therapist interested in mental health, social justice and social work.
+Jose Alvear, LMSW, is a bilingual therapist interested in mental health, social justice and social work.
 In his role as a therapist, he works with children and adults using modalities that include cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), interpersonal therapy (IPT) as well as trauma-informed care.
 Alvear has worked with clients who are diagnosed with issues such as depression and anxiety disorders, ADHD, autism, PTSD, bipolar disorder, intimate partner violence and sexual abuse.
 His passion is helping the most vulnerable populations including those who are homeless, living in poverty, the elderly, at-risk youth, recent immigrants and people with chronic health conditions.

 Alvear became interested in mental health when he realized he had been living with an undiagnosed and unrecognized mental disorder his entire life.
 For over 30 years, he picked and scratched his skin often to the point of bleeding and scarring.
 This led to low self-esteem, poor body image and a deep sense of shame which further contributed to his anxiety and struggles with depression as a youth.
 In 2010, Alvear discovered that this behavior was actually called “dermatillomania” or “chronic skin picking”, a body-focused repetitive disorder (BFRB) much like trichotillomania or hair pulling disorder.
 Unfortunately, skin picking was not listed in the DSM-IV so it was not an officially recognized disorder.
 As a result, there is still very low awareness about BFRBs among the general public and mental health providers making it difficult for many to find proper treatment.